Updated: Nov 13, 2022

-If you’re struggling financially after separation, if you’re concerned that you won’t be able to afford your own living expenses if you’re ordered to pay spousal support, or if you’re worried about the financial implications and potential hardships if you separate from your spouse, call our office to schedule your free consultation regarding temporary spousal support.
+If you’re struggling financially after separation, if you’re concerned that you won’t be able to afford your own living expenses if you’re ordered to pay spousal support, or if you’re worried about the financial implications and potential hardships if you separate from your spouse, call our office to schedule your consultation regarding temporary spousal support.

 What is Temporary Spousal Support?